Raghav-Guru/Atlas-Workshop/README.md

 **Step 3.4 :** When kerberos is enabled, authorization is enabled by default on Hbase.
 Make sure that atlas user has permissions on Hbase tables /atlas_janus/ and /ATLAS_ENTITY_AUDIT_EVENTS/.

-First step to verify what class name is set for authorization on Hbase service.
+First step to verify what authorizer class is set for Hbase service.

 ```
  # grep -C1 hbase.coprocessor.master.classes $ATLAS_PROCESS_DIR/hbase-conf/hbase-site.xml